 This is a typical Giant Tiger gift card display.

 This is a typical grocery store gift card display (Super C or Metro in Québec; many use the same displays).

 Want to get more content to learn how to earn more free travel?

 Gift cards purchased at the grocery store will get you the phenomenal 5X the points earn rate at 100+ retailers instead of just at the grocery store.
-This is a great pro tip for those who took advantage of the record July offers, or those who have the American Express Cobalt Card or Scotiabnak Gold American Express Card that both earn 5X the points.
+This is a great pro tip for those who have the American Express Cobalt Card, the Scotiabank Gold American Express Card, or the National Bank World Elite Mastercard that all earn 5X the points.

 What do you want to know about this tip?
 Tell us in the comments below.

 See the deals we spot: Cheap flights